JakeWellian/jakewellian/README.md

 - 🌱 I’m currently learning how to build databases and data pipelines in SQL, with the goal of helping doctors and nurses streamline their daily workload.

-- 🤔 I am seeking a full time position as a data analyst or a data scientist
+- 🤔 I am seeking a full time position as a Data Analyst or a Data Scientist.

 <!--
 **JakeWellian/jakewellian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.